Skip to main content

 4

 Construction of causal hypotheses.
 Theories of causation, counterfactuals, intervention vs. passive observation.
 Contexts for causal inference: randomized experiments; sequential randomization; partial compliance; natural experiments, passive observation.
 Path diagrams, conditional independence, and d-separation.
 Model equivalence and causal under-determination.
-Prerequisite: course in statistics, SOC 504, SOC 505, SOC 506, or equivalent.
+Prerequisite: two introductory applied statistics courses at the level of SOC 504 and SOC 505 (or equivalent).
 Offered: jointly with STAT 566.

 Course Name